vignettes/BtraitData.Rmd

 trait = Traits_cefas[,c("taxon", cefas_select$colname)],

-trait.class = cefas_select$trait,
+trait_class = cefas_select$trait,

-trait.score = cefas_select$value
+trait_score = cefas_select$value

 )